Phil-Grim/london_properties_analysis/reproduce.md

 ## Prerequisites

 The project was developed using an Ubuntu VM instance created within my GCP account.
-This isn't required, and a different environment can be used, but these instructions assume that your local environment is an Ubuntu VM.
 I used the VM to provision cloud resources with Terraform, and to develop and test the prefect ingestion script.
+However, the VM isn't required to run the pipeline, and if you don't wish to use a VM you can skip sections [Create Service Account & JSON Key](#create-a-service-account-and-generate-a-json-key) to [Connect VSCode to VM](#connect-vscode-to-vm).
+Ensure that the environment you're using has python 3.11 and terraform installed, the github repo cloned, and the environment variable set as referred to in section [Configure VM and install dependencies](#configure-vm-and-install-dependencies).

 You need the following accounts (all either have free tiers or are available on a free trial):